Generalized nil-Coxeter algebras over discrete complex reflection groups: Introduction and main results

 \begin{definition} Suppose $W$ is a discrete (finite or infinite) complex reflection group, together with a finite generating set of complex reflections $\{ s_i : i \in I \}$, the order relations $s_i^{m_{ii}} = 1\ \forall i$, a set of braid relations $\{ R_j : j \in J \}$ -- each involving words with at least two distinct reflections $s_i$ -- and for the infinite non-Coxeter complex reflection groups $W$ listed in \cite[Tables I, II]{Mal}, one more order relation $R_0^{m_0} = 1$.
 Now define $I_0 := I \sqcup \{ 0 \}$ for these infinite non-Coxeter complex reflection groups $W$, and $I_0 := I$ otherwise.
 Given an integer vector ${\bf d} \in \mathbb{N}^{I_0}$ with $d_i \geqslant 2\ \forall i$, define the corresponding \textit{generalized nil-Coxeter algebra} to be

-where the braid relations $R_j$ are replaced by the corresponding relations $R'_j$, and similarly for $R'_0$ if $R_0^{m_0} = 1$ in $W$.
+where the braid relations $R_j$ are replaced by the corresponding relations $R'_j$ in the alphabet $\{ T_i : i \in I \}$, and similarly for $R'_0$ if $R_0^{m_0} = 1$ in $W$.
 There is also the notion of the corresponding \textit{braid diagram} as in \cite[Tables 1--4]{BMR2} and \cite[Tables I, II]{Mal}; this is no longer always a Coxeter graph. \end{definition}

 Note by \cite[\S 1.6]{Po1} that in the above definition, one has to work with a specific presentation for complex reflection groups, as there is no canonical (minimal) set of generating reflections.
+See \cite{Bas1} for related work.

 There is no known finite-dimensional generalized nil-Coxeter algebra associated to a finite complex reflection group.
-Indeed, Marin mentions in \cite{Ma} that a key difference between real and complex reflection groups $W$ is the lack of nil-Coxeter algebras for the latter, of dimension precisely $|W|$.
+Indeed, Marin mentions in \cite{Ma} that a key difference between real and complex reflection groups $W$ is the lack of nil-Coxeter algebras of dimension precisely $|W|$ for the latter.
 This was verified in some cases for complex reflection groups in \textit{loc.~cit.} Our final result shows this assertion -- and in fact a stronger statement -- for all discrete finite and infinite, real and complex reflection groups.
 Even stronger (\textit{a priori}): we provide a complete classification of finite-dimensional generalized nil-Coxeter algebras for all such groups.
 Notice by \cite[Theorem 1.4]{Po1} that it suffices to consider only the groups whose braid diagram is connected.

-\begin{utheorem} Suppose $W$ is any irreducible discrete complex reflection group.
+\begin{utheorem} Suppose $W$ is any irreducible discrete real or complex reflection group.
 In other words, $W$ is a real reflection group with connected braid diagram, or a complex reflection group with connected braid diagram and presentation given as in \cite[Tables 1--4]{BMR2}, \cite[Tables I, II]{Mal}, or \cite[Table 2]{Po1}.
 Also fix an integer vector ${\bf d}$ with $d_i \geqslant 2\ \forall i$ (including possibly for the additional order relation as in \cite{Mal}).
 Then the following are equivalent: \begin{enumerate} \item The generalized nil-Coxeter algebra $NC_W({\bf d})$ is finitely generated as a $\bk$-module.

 \item Either $W$ is a finite Coxeter group and $d_i = 2 \ \forall i$, or $W$ is of type $A_n$ and ${\bf d} = (2, \dots, 2, d)$ or $(d, 2, \dots, 2)$ for some $d>2$.

 \item The ideal $\m$ generated by $\{ T_i : i \in I \}$ is nilpotent. \end{enumerate}